 What we Envision:

-- Reinforcing Piers with Marine Composite collars
+- Reinforcing Piers with Marine salt water tolerance collars

 - Coral Reef Restoration